 - deciding whether a matter is of national significance, and deciding whether to use any of the ministerial powers of intervention, which include the power to call in proposals of national significance and referring such proposals to a Board of Inquiry or the Environment Court for decision

-- deciding if applications for requiring authority status and heritage protection authority status are approved or not
+- deciding whether applications for requiring authority and heritage protection authority status should be approved

 - deciding whether an application to make or amend a water conservation order be referred to a special tribunal, and deciding whether or not to recommend that a water conservation order be issued